juanwolf/blog/_posts/2017-01-22-introduction-to-docker.markdown

 And TADAM.
 We had a quick view on all the awesomeness of Docker in this little introduction.
 Of course this is just to show you quickly how it works but I invite you to play with it when you build a new application.
-You can use it as development environment or  even use it to deploy continuously applications without any fear (well if you app has bugs, that's not docker fault ;p).
-But for this last point it is heavily recommanded to use a software to orchestrate your containers such as nomad or ansible or kubernete, but little padawan, you will need to wait for an other article!
+You can use it as development environment or  even use it to deploy continuously applications without any fear (well if you app has bugs, that's not docker's fault ;p).
+But for this last point it is heavily recommanded to use a software to orchestrate your containers such as nomad or ansible or kubernete, but little padawan, you will need to wait for this topic in a future article!

 Sur ce, codez bien!
 Ciao!